dante7867/tray_application/README.md

 <img src="https://user-images.githubusercontent.com/31797203/190860873-1649aa45-85b0-4131-9104-3304e75cc7b0.png"/>

 ## RUNNING APPLICATIONS
 Sometimes there is no need to build an .exe.
-Just run trayapp.py from the ./trayapp path.
+Just run trayapp.py from the ./trayapp/ directory.

 ## BUILD
 Trayapp was built using Python 3.10.0.